 Self Installation of a DNC Communications system does require advanced knowledge and great phone/Email support from the vendor.
 A number of our customers have chosen to go this route.
 If you have strong IT and a good understanding of the communications parameters it is possible to self install.
 Keep in mind it might take a lot of time to become familiar with everything, so plan accordingly.
 This costs you the salary of your staff and any lost productivity, which could be significant.

 Turn Key Installations of DNC Communications systems take a lot of the burden off your staff and places outside technicians on your shop floor to set everything up for you.
 Generally this involves some pre-requisite steps be taken care of such as Ethernet run to each control.
-Expect to spend $200-$500 plus travel and lodging expenses for a turn key DNC installation.
+Expect to spend $200 per port (with a minimum of $750-$1,500 depending on where you are located) plus travel and lodging expenses for a turn key DNC installation.
 The volume and type of machines can influence this figure a lot.

 - Since you are thinking about making moves to improve your business, we encourage you to think big and plan small.
 That simple exercise has helped many of our customers achieve great results.

 - DNC plays a role in eliminating waste, check out the other 10 ways CIMCO products help eliminate waste in advanced manufacturing.

 - CIMCO DNC allows our customers to access Machine Data Collection, MDC plays a role in measuring your hidden factory.
 See how measuring your hidden factory can evolve.